Total Credits Required for Graduation: 26

 - Science: 3 credits, including Biology, Chemistry or Physics, and a third lab course

-- Personal Finance: 0.5 credits (May be waived for students not going to a University to expand and enhance the elective focus.
-Three years of JROTC may be substituted for one-half unit of Personal Finance if the JROTC instructor attends the Personal Finance training.)
+- Personal Finance: 0.5 credits (Three years of JROTC may be substituted for one-half unit of Personal Finance if the JROTC instructor attends the Personal Finance training.)

-- Foreign Language: 2 credits (May be waived for students not going to a University to expand and enhance the elective focus)
+- Foreign Language: 2 credits (May be waived by the local school district for students, under certain circumstances, to expand and enhance the elective focus)

-- Fine Arts: 1 credit (May be waived for students not going to a University to expand and enhance the elective focus)
+- Fine Arts: 1 credit (may be waived by the local school district for students, under certain circumstances, to expand and enhance the elective focus)

 - Elective Focus: 3 credits consisting of Math and Science, Career and Technical Education, Fine Arts, Humanities, Advanced Placement (AP) or International Baccalaureate (IB)